chiefenne/Fusion_360_KINETIC-NC_Post-Processor/README.md

     C:\ProgramData\KinetiC-NC\macros

-In KINETIC-NC the M66 macro is called when there is an M6 command (tool change) in the G-code and the machine has no automatic tool change capability. **So in order for this version of the post-processor to work smoothely you need to update your M66.txt accordingly.**
+In KINETIC-NC the M66 macro is called when there is an M6 command (tool change) in the G-code and the machine has no automatic tool change capability. **So in order for this version of the post-processor to work smoothly you need to update your M66.txt accordingly.**

 ## Subroutines